pascallaliberte/pascallaliberte.me/index.md

 ## Thanks for reading

 *What about you?
 What do you care about?
 What are you working on?
 What are your tricks?
-[Let me know: I'm @pascallaliberte on ruby.social][mastodon].*
+[Let me know: I'm @pascallaliberte on twitter][twitter].*

 [linkedin]: https://www.linkedin.com/in/pascallaliberte/
 [github]: https://github.com/pascallaliberte/